What is the Best MRE to Buy? [updated 2024]

 Civilian MRE - Best MRE brandsThere are only two options when it comes to buying MRE.

-You can either buy a military issue MRE produced by one of these military contractors: Ameriqual, Sopacko, or Wornik.
+You can either buy a military issue MRE produced by one of these military contractors: Ameriqual, Sopacko, or Wornik, it doesn’t matter which of these companies make the rations, the MRE’s are identical, bar the branding on the outer carton and individual menu wrappers!

 (Note: Ameriqual, Sopacko, or Wornik, all offer Civilian versions of their military MRE.
 They are available under the product names; APack, Sure-Pak, and Eversafe, respectively.)